symphonypro/UIActivityIndicatorWithBlockSupport/README.md

 that becomes available as a UIActivityIndicatorView class method.

-The <code>inWindow</code> parameter accepts any <code>window</code> property of a live UIView in your application.
+The <code>inWindow</code> parameter accepts the <code>window</code> property of any live UIView in your application.
 This parameter is required in order to show the indicator at the center of the application screen and at the top of the view hierarchy.